 We’ve been dismissed and rebuffed and ignored.

 The only thing we can do is keep trying, keep insisting, and keep talking.

 I know things will get better for girls in the future.

 I started ADHD Supergirls so that more people would see the girls struggling.
 If I can help increase the visibility of girls with ADHD and help even one girl struggling with ADHD, then that is enough for today.

-And if you’re a parent of a girl with ADHD or autism, or suspected ADHD or autism (as we know it’s super difficult to get a female diagnosis), you’re not alone.
+And if you’re a parent of a girl with ADHD or autism, or suspected ADHD or autism, you’re not alone.